JLCurtsinger/DesertThunder/README.md

-# DESERT THUNDER CLOTHING COMPANY
+# DESERT THUNDER CLOTHING CO.
-This is the BETA version of the official website for the DESERT THUNDER CLOTHING COMPANY.
+Official BETA version of the website for the DESERT THUNDER CLOTHING COMPANY.